 -She also said that it wasn’t really necessary to wait 3 days in between introducing new foods unless there is a family history of an allergy to certain foods or food group.

 Over all I felt that most of this I had already known based on my own reading and research.
 My only concern with feeding him foods I’m currently eating is the amount of salt in it.
 Not that I add a ton, but I don’t always (actually quite rarely) cook completely from scratch where I control the amount of salt put in.
 From doing my congestive heart failure teaching at work, I know that 90% of the salt we consume on a daily basis is hidden in our foods.
 The average man consumes over 10 grams of salt and woman over 7 1/2 grams!
 (Heart healthy recommendations are less than 2 grams, just sos ya knows) Yowza!!!
 The quicker the food is to make, the higher the preservative content and therefor salt content.
-Sad smile So even if I pass on the table salt, he’ll still be getting quite a bit of salt through adult foods if I don’t make them completely from scratch.
+So even if I pass on the table salt, he’ll still be getting quite a bit of salt through adult foods if I don’t make them completely from scratch.
 Because of this, I think I’ll continue to buy organic baby food or make my own unless I know exactly what’s in the food I’m eating.
 I don’t want to set my child up preferring salty foods like I do :/

 -Linds